-The award-winning Goodyear Vector 4Seasons Gen 2 is an all season tyre which offers drivers great performance in all weather conditions, as well as snowy and icy roads.
+The award-winning Goodyear Vector 4Seasons Gen 2 is an all season tyre which offers drivers great performance in all weather conditions, as well as on snowy and icy roads.
 This tyre is designed to meet the needs of drivers in the UK who donít always change tyres in line with the differing and unpredictable weather conditions.
-Find Goodyear Vector 4Seasons tyres for your vehicle.

-The Michelin CrossClimate achieves all-weather excellence thanks to a combination of an intelligent new rubber compound mixture which adapts to weather conditions, providing grip in all temperatures; with a unique tread pattern.
+The Michelin CrossClimate achieves all-weather excellence thanks to a combination of an intelligent new rubber compound mixture which adapts to weather conditions, providing grip in all temperatures with its unique tread pattern.
 In tests carried out by TUV SUD, the V-shaped tread provided excellent dry performance while the new bevel-edged tread blocks with higher performing sipes allowed for great traction on snow and ice.

-As well as boasting safety in every weather condition, the Michelin CrossClimate delivers the highest levels of combined performance in fuel ecomony, longevity and driving comfort that Michelin is committed to delivering in every tyre that it develops.
-Find Michelin CrossClimate tyres for your vehicle.
+As well as boasting safety in every weather condition, the Michelin CrossClimate delivers the highest levels of combined performance in fuel economy, longevity, and driving comfort that Michelin is committed to delivering in every tyre that it develops.

 Speak to Kwik Fit

 Keep your vehicle safe and roadworthy for longer, by ensuring that your tyres are maintained at all times.
 Here are 7 simple steps you should take to keep your tyres in tip top condition.